cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/springmvc-app-with-postgresql-deployment-to-cloudfoundry.md

 [INFO] Final Memory: 6M/124M
 [INFO] ------------------------------------------------------------------------
 ```
 **Step 2**  Now point `vmc target` to `http://api.cloudfoundry.com` and login to Cloud Foundry using your credentials.
-Once successfully logged into Cloud Foundry, enter **vmc push**, enter `N` when it asks whether to deploy from the current directory, and enter the project's target folder path in deployment path.
+Once successfully logged into Cloud Foundry, enter `vmc push`, enter `N` when it asked whether to deploy from your current directory, and enter the project's target folder path in deployment path.

 ```bash
 $ vmc target http://api.cloudfoundry.com